mayimaclark/django-application/README.md

 # django-application

 This was a pretty extensive project I did for Internet Programming.
-The assignment was to design an application Django which included a model, some administrative interface customization, and a single view.
+The assignment was to design an application using Django which included a model, some administrative interface customization, and a single view.
 The application model was based on a measurements example provided.

 The model has classes Area, Location, Measurement, and Category which each have different returns.